Brigad/ssr-starter-pack/README.md

 And this is it!
 Your user will download your content once, and keep it in cache until it changes.

-## A proper development environment
+## A painless experience for the developer

 I talked a lot about the production setup, but what about development?
 It is quite similar to production, except we add hot reloading to the server and client, meaning we don't have to rebuild between files changes.